micmejia/bible-dump/AMPC/Luke/Luke 4.md

-And Jesus replied to him, [^e]_Get behind Me, Satan_!
+And Jesus replied to him, _Get behind Me, Satan_!
 It is written, You shall do homage to _and_ worship the Lord your God, and Him only shall you serve.